latex4ei/tex4tum/_info/contribution.md

 2. edit the corresponding `.md` file in the folder '`_article`' or create a new one.
 3. once finished, push the changes to GitHub and create a pull request.

+## What content is suitable for Tex4TUM?
+Before you start writing, think twice.

+1. A TeX4TUM article should mostly consist of diagrams, tables, and equations.
+Text paragraphs should only be used as a last method to explain details and these details should be hidden by default.
+1. The content should be timeless.
+Anything that out-dates or updates more frequent than 5 years is *not* suitable.
+1. The article should be an overview of knowledge that many engineers frequently need but often forget.
+The article should not focus on teaching or explaining something to the reader.
+These contribution guidelines are a good counter example of what should not be a normal TeX4TUM article.
+1. The content should stick to or inherit a pattern.
+For example, protocols always illustrate the header format and then explain the fields.

 ## Our Format Syntax
 The good news first: If you write text, it will be displayed as text.
 If you want to apply some text formatting you can use [Markdown](/markdown.html).